WHAT IS IT?

 - In an omelette to pop fragrance and add depth;

-- Give big aroma to your peach pie
+- The big aroma accent in Mega-Peach pie

 - Accentuates the flavor of maple bacon in curing

-- Great aromatic flavor added sparingly with other herbs for roasted chicken or pork
+- Great aromatic flavor added sparingly with other herbs for roasted meats

 - Blended into burgers, adds huge aroma pick-up to basic seasonings, from lemon pepper to top-shelf rubs.

 The leaves oils are extracted for the maple flavor in imitation maple syrup.
 Fenugreek goes waaaay back.
 Charred seeds, carbon dated to 4000 BCE, were found at a site in Iraq, and desiccated seeds were found in the tomb of old King Tut.
 The Romans called it “Greek hay” and that nickname, faenugraecum, sticks with it to this day.
 The Romans were mad for the stuff.
 They infused its flavor into wine and the remainders of the plant were fed to their cattle.

 Fenugreek can be an allergen, especially for people who have peanut or chickpea sensitivities.

 The warnings about fenugreek at the NIH and elsewhere don’t apply to the leaves, which are used in such small quantities and contain only traces of the coumarin-like compounds that cause the seeds’ allergen issues.

 Best to avoid using culinarily if you have these issues: